Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 -->

 I recently moved, and my new place has a relatively small footprint.
 (Yes, I moved during the COVID-19 pandemic.
 And yes, it was crazy.)
-I quickly realizied that was going to need a wireless router of some sort, or more formally, a wireless access point (WAP).
+I quickly realized that was going to need a wireless router of some sort, or more formally, a wireless access point (WAP).
 Using my Ubuntu laptop's "wireless hotspot" capability was a nice temporary solution, but it had a few serious drawbacks.